Does Dry Rot Spread?

 A further feature of the fungus is the formation of ‘strands’, thick walled structures which develop in the fungal growth.
 These are resistant to desiccation and carry nutrients from the food source to the growing tips of the fungus when the organism is growing through or over nutritionally inert materials, eg, masonry, soil.
 They support the spread of the growth.
 However, without a source of food growth is terminated.

-When the decay is advanced the shrinkage causes the wood to split in a cuboidal manner (this is typical of a number of wood destroying fungi), and it is therefore not always easy to distinguish between dry rot and other fungi (wet rots — brown rots) in the absence of fungal growth.
+When the decay is advanced the shrinkage causes the wood to split in a cuboidal manner (this is typical of a number of wood destroying fungi), and it is therefore not always easy to distinguish between dry rot and other fungi (wet rot — brown rots) in the absence of fungal growth.
+Click the following link for more information on what is wet rot.

 The procedures for the control and eradication of a dry rot infection are given in Building Research Establishment Digest 299 and British Wood Preserving Association Code of Practice for Remedial Treatment; where remedial works are envisaged then the work should be undertaken in strict accordance with the principals and instructions given within the above publications.
 Basically, the control of all rots is a matter of good building practice but it also requires a thorough understanding of the nature of this particular organism.

-Having trouble with dry rot in your property?
-Call Timberwise on 0800 288 8660 or contact us online to get specialist advice from one of our experienced surveyors.
+As we have explained this article, dry rot can spread at your property so it is important to deal with it quickly.
+To ensure the dry rot problem is dealt with quickly and efficiently then contact Timberwise on 0800 288 8660 or contact us online to get specialist advice from one of our experienced surveyors.
 If you want information from your local area then visit Local Timberwise page.

 Problems with Dry Rot?
 Call 0800 288 8660 or